DaymudeLab/assembly-theory/README.md

 # ORCA: Open, Reproducible Calculation of Assembly Indices

-This (currently private) repository contains the Rust source code for a faster calculation of molecular assembly indices.
+This repository contains the Rust source code for a faster calculation of molecular assembly indices.
 This is a collaboration in the Biodesign Center for Biocomputing, Security and Society at Arizona State University involving (in alphabetical order) Cole Mathis, Devansh Vimal,